 Leader’s Oral Opening Comments:

-Lecture GL5 is based on the life of Moses and highlights the opportunities and benefits men receive when they respond favorably to the call of leadership through the CBLT ministry.
+Lecture GL5 is based on the life of Moses and highlights the opportunities and benefits men receive when they respond favorably to the call of leadership from the denomination or provincial church leadership .
 You can introduce it by announcing: “You can become a man of ….”
 (See synopsis at closing of lecture.)

 Prayer instructions